What better way to celebrate the end of the year than with these fun New Year’s Eve cocktails?!

 There’s something so satisfying and nostalgic about the marg, and I love it in all its forms and flavors.

-Pomegranate juice gives this a kick of sweetness and adds lots of festive color.
+Pomegranate juice gives this a punch of sweetness and adds lots of festive color.

 I happen to love bourbon, and it pairs perfectly with orange.
-Throw in a bit of cranberry, and you’ll have one tasty evening drink.
+Throw in a bit of vermouth and cranberry, and you’ll have one tasty evening drink.

 If you hear a Brit say they want “a glass of fizz,” it usually means Cava or Prosecco.